-Boston Cream Pie Cupcakes: Tender yellow cupcakes filled with rich vanilla custard and finished off with a terrific chocolate ganache.
+Boston Cream Pie Cupcakes tender, moist cupcakes filled with rich vanilla custard and finished with a swirl of chocolate ganache.

 Custard Filled Cupcakes

 Bill, with his usual hesitance to try anything new, almost passed over one of these gems after lunch.
 “Uh, I’m not really into that sort of cupcake.”
 Oh, really????
-Yellow cake, pastry cream and chocolate ganache?
+Homemade cupcakes, rich vanilla custard, and chocolate ganache?

 He likes all three of those.
 He was persuaded to try one and quickly declared his love for these Boston Cream Pie Cupcakes, imagine that?
 Hmmmm, I guess I know his palate better than he does.

 How to Make Filled Cupcakes

 The first time I made Boston cream cupcakes, I took a tip from Martha Stewart, cut the cupcakes in half horizontally, and added a tablespoon of the vanilla custard on the bottom half of each cupcake, topping with the other half, and drizzling with the unchilled ganache.